alconley/spectrix/README.md

 ## Overview

 Spectrix program reads in `.parquet` files using the [Polars](https://docs.rs/polars/latest/polars/) crate.
 Personally, the .parquet files that I use are from [Eventbuilder](https://github.com/alconley/Eventbuilder).
 Here the parquet files are a dataframe (similar to a root tree) that stores the raw data as an f64.
-The histograms are calculated off the file "src/histogram_scripter/manual_histogram_script.rs".
-This file can be easily modified to calculate different histograms.
-There is also an option to modify/add/remove histograms from the gui.
-I want to rework this in the future to make it so everything can be configured from the ui, but for now the file "src/histogram_scripter/configure_lazyframes.rs" would have to be adjusted if you want to use this.
-To change between the manual and gui script, just check the box in the Histogram Script panel.
+The histograms can be configured in the right panel in the ui.
+New column creation/cuts can also be done in the ui.

 Additionally, the user can read in a 1D and 2D histograms from a root file using the python package: uproot.
 The user has to select "Root Files" in the Workspace for the files to appear in the gui.
 If there is an issure reading root files/additional requests let me know and I can try to add them.
 In the future, I would like to have the option to read in a root tree, and perform histogramming.
 However, for now, a root tree can be easily converted to a the parquet format using [hep-convert](https://hepconvert.readthedocs.io/en/latest/root_to_parquet.html).